We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Safety is a factor when using all types of heating systems, and electrical heaters are no exception.
 For this reason, many heaters have built-in safety features like cool-touch exteriors, tip-over protection, and overheating protection.
 Users can also look for the UL certification, which indicates a heater has undergone extensive testing to confirm its safety and reliability.

-• Tip-over mechanisms protect heaters from starting fire if they fall over.
-The impact of being knocked over activates this safety feature, turning off the heater so that it cannot ignite nearby items, such as carpeting or curtains.
+- Tip-over mechanisms protect heaters from starting a fire if they fall over.
+The impact of being knocked over activates this safety feature, which turns off the heater to prevent it from igniting nearby items, such as carpeting or curtains.

-• Overheating protection keeps the electric heater from burning out if it becomes too hot.
-This feature senses the heater’s rising temperature and shuts it down to prevent external damage to the room or any flammable objects and internal damage to the heater.
+- Overheating protection keeps the electric heater from burning out if it becomes too hot.
+This feature detects the heater’s rising temperature and shuts it down to prevent external damage to the room or any flammable objects and internal damage to the heater.

 Portability

 Some electric heaters are fixed units that are installed in the ceiling or walls.
-Semiportable units typically sit in one place but can be moved with some effort, and fully portable heaters are lightweight and may have features that make them easier to move, such as a compact size, wheels, or a built-in handle.
+Semiportable units typically sit in one place but can be moved with some effort, and fully portable heaters (sometimes referred to as personal heaters) are lightweight and typically have features that make them easier to move, such as a compact size, wheels, or a built-in handle.

 Electric heaters can range from industrial units that weigh more than 100 pounds to small desktop heaters that users can hold in one hand.
 The smaller a heater is, the more portable it tends to be, but larger electric heaters can use a set of wheels to achieve similar portability.
 These electric heaters may also have a built-in handle that helps lift, support, or pull the heater from place to place.